Cone Beam CT Scanning in Bedford, NH

 How long does a CBCT scan take?

-Is a CBCT scan covered by insurance?
+Is a CBCT scan painful?